julianaelrayes/Tuiteame/README.md

 # Twitter

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a basic twitter app to view, compose, favorite, and retweet tweets. • It uses Twitter API to allow users to log in to their actual Twitter accounts to view their timeline tweets.

 ## User Stories